Have you ever wondered and asked yourself: is catfishing illegal?

-However, someone who is fresh off the wound of being Catfished will be dismayed to find that it is legal to pretend to be someone else online.
+However, someone who is fresh off the wound of being catfished will be dismayed to find that it is legal to pretend to be someone else online.

 While pretending to be any fictional character may not be illegal, websites have tried to build up the integrity of their sites by having user rules and guidelines of use.
-“Terms of Service” mean that in order to use the site you are to agree to their rules and follow the written code of ethics which they list.
+“Terms of Service” mean that to use the site you are to agree to their rules and follow the written code of ethics which they list.

-In some cases, lying to sign up under false pretenses in violation of terms of service will trigger violations to hacking laws, depending on the user’s motivation.
+In some cases, lying to sign up under pretenses in violation of terms of service will trigger violations to hacking laws, depending on the user’s motivation.
 More than likely, if all you did was sign up on the site to look at someone’s page, the site will only remove you as a user.

 Aha!
 This is an area when the law starts to care and take notice.
-While it may not be illegal to pretend to be Mary from the Chesapeake Bay, when your name is actually Bob from Los Angeles, if you lie online to obtain something specific, it can be illegal.
+While it may not be illegal to pretend to be Mary from the Chesapeake Bay, when your name is Bob from Los Angeles, if you lie online to obtain something specific, it can be illegal.

-Sara could be charged because her impersonation hurt someone’s reputation.
+Sara could be charged because her catfishing impersonation hurt someone’s reputation.
 The negative things she wrote could trigger libel charges.
-Lastly, she could face a civil suit from the person she pretended to be.
-It would have been different if she pretended to be a made up person.
+Lastly, the person could face a civil suit from the victim she pretended to be.
+It would have been different if she pretended to be a made-up person.

 3. Jamie pretends to be an awarded military veteran.
 He uses this identity to woo several women in other states and gets them to give him money for his “well being” and “medical care” from his military service.
-The women find out he was not whom he claimed to be and are furious.
+The women find out he was not who he claimed to be and are furious.

-First, if you’re not sure, take this test “Am I Being Catfished Quiz”.
-Second, uncover your Catfish’s identity with a reverse search.
-If you feel your Catfish has committed a crime, immediately contact a lawyer, the police, and/or legal aid in your area, along with saving all your correspondence with this person as proof.
+First, if you’re not sure, take this test: “Am I Being Catfished Quiz.”
+Second, uncover your catfisher’s identity with a reverse lookup or facial recognition search.
+If you feel your catfish has committed a crime, immediately contact a lawyer, the police, and legal aid in your area, along with saving all your correspondence with this person as proof.